jsdelivrbot/ideas/README.md

 # ideas
-descriptions, experiments, and prototypes of various jsonxd-related ideas
+descriptions, experiments, and prototypes of various ionify ideas